azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ```

-When finished, take a look at the `function.json` file in the `CosmosTrigger1` folder.
+When created, take a look at the `function.json` file in the _CosmosTrigger1_ folder.
 We set the `StartFromBeginning` CosmosDBTrigger attribute in the `function.json` to true:

 ```json
 startFromBeginning": true
 ```

-This lets the function read the change feed entries **from the beginning**  and not just from the point in time where the function starts - this gives you access to the history of your collection.
+This setting tells the function to read the change feed entries **from the beginning** and not just from the point in time where it connects to the change feed - this gives you access to the history of your collection.
 Running the function, will read and process all changes from the beginning of the change feed.

 Now, open up the `index.js` file and set a break point next to line 6: